-The Contract Administrator's survey work is separate and independent from the Contractor's Quality Control guality control surveys.
+The Contract Administrator's survey work is separate and independent from the Contractor's quality control surveys.

 A monument is the official steel bar or post set in the ground to indicate a boundary.
 A marker is a wood stake or stone cairn to alert people to the monument.